-On the occasion of World Mental Health Day, in this article we explore how neurorehabilitation not only plays a key role in the recovery of cognitive functions but also in improving mental health, highlighting how a comprehensive approach can be key to improving patients’ emotional well-being.
+On the occasion of World Mental Health Day, in this article we explore how neurorehabilitation not only plays a key role in the recovery of cognitive functions but also in improving mental health, highlighting how a comprehensive approach can be key to enhancing patients’ emotional well-being.

 Understanding mental health